Tobias Weber

 Quick definition: eUICC stands for Embedded Universal Integrated Circuit Card.
-It’s a component of a Subscriber Identity Module (SIM) card that lets you switch Mobile Network Operators (MNOs) Over-the-Air (OTA).
+It’s a component of a Subscriber Identity Module (SIM) card that lets you switch Mobile Network Operators (MNOs).
 This technology has been a game changer for cellular IoT because it simplifies global deployment and mobile machine-to-machine applications.

 In IoT, it’s important to understand how different technologies impact your connectivity, integrations, and costs.
 In consumer situations, eUICCs are a cost-effective method of switching operator profiles.
 In the M2M use cases it requires an upfront investment to create new integrations and involves changing some of your systems.